xcanchal/scrum-poker/README.md

 # scrum-poker
 Scrum poker application to be used in sprint plannings.
-Based on Socket.io.
+Based on Express and Socket.io.